Make some easy DIY fall Cricut projects with these FREE SVG files. Make unique rustic decor, totes, mugs or anything you

 - Heat Press or Iron

 Make sure to check out my tutorial on how to make the wood frame out of old fence boards for pretty much free.
 The link is above under materials!

 For my sign, I cut out a piece of burlap that was 15″ x 18″, which left 1/2 inch to fray.
 It’s better to cut too much!
 You can always trim off the extra.
 Watch the video at the top or side to see how to easily cut burlap.

 Download the FREE SVG cut file by clicking here (use with Cricut Design Space)

-If you need help on how to upload the file to CDS, click here. (watch the video at the top and make sure to turn on the sound!)
+If you need help on how to upload the file to CDS, click here. (watch the video at the top of that post and make sure to turn on the sound!)
 Once you have it in Cricut Design Space, you can ungroup it and take out some of the words if you don’t want them.

 Make sure to mirror your image (on the preview page) and place your iron-on shiny side down.
 For a full video tutorial on how I cut and weed out my HTV click here.
 Here is my brown HTV after I weeded all the extra off.